peeles/predictive-patterns/README.md

 ## NLP Console

 The NLQ console provides a lightweight natural language interface powered by the `/nlq` endpoint.
-The component debounces user interactions, shows inline loading states, and surfaces descriptive error feedback for operational transparency.
+The component debounce user interactions, shows inline loading states, and surfaces descriptive error feedback for operational transparency.

 ## Maintainers